Wolfr/figma-dev-examples/README.md

 This repo contains several Figma plugin examples.

-They are as simple as possible, one concept per folder.
+They are as simple as possible, showing one concept per example.

-To run them, point Figma to the manifest.json file in each folder.
+To run them, point Figma to the `manifest.json` file in each folder.
+The plugin will then import locally.

+Doing this will only work in the desktop version of Figma.

 Almost all examples are straight Javascript and require no compilation step.